LQss11/dindocker/src/Kubernetes/COMMANDS.md

 >Notice! `type: LoadBalancer` might not be available and only supported by some cloud services

->Notice! `type: ClusterIP` means that service can only be accissible by the clusteer (will not work on external webbrowser).
+>Notice! `type: ClusterIP` means that service can only be accissible by the clusteer (will not work on external webrowser).
->>good to be used as a microservice or private service.
+>>good to be used as a microservice or private service (eg. mongodb).

 >Notice! `type: NodePort` will make the service accessible from outside.